ironhack-labs/unit-testing-guided-example/README.md

 Second, you will find a `/tests` directory.
 This directory contains multiple files with the `.spec.js` extensions.
 When working with test runners, unit test files are commonly named ending with a `.spec.js` or `.tests.js` extension.

 Third, our main working file, `calculator.js`.
 It contains four distinct functions, one for each of the basic arithmetic operations.
-The functions `sum`, `subtract` and `divide` are incomplete.
+The functions `sum`, `subtract`, and `divide` are incomplete.
 In the next steps, you'll be asked to complete each of them to meet the test requirements.